We all want a delicious turkey with that golden brown crispy skin.

 How Long Does a Turkey Take to Cook?

-This depends on the size of the turkey and the temperature you are cooking at.
+This depends on the size of the turkey and the temperature at which you cook it.

 Smoke On!